flix/book/src/build.md

 ## Build Management

 We now discuss the build commands.
-Each command can be executed from the command line, from the REPL, or from VSCode.
+Each command can be executed from the command line, from the REPL, and from VSCode.

 ### Creating a New Project